 Buying stocks can be intimidating, learn the best tips and practices you need to apply when purchasing these investments.

-Contrary to popular belief, buying stocks is not the very first step to getting started in the stock market.
+Contrary to popular belief, buying stocks is not the very first step to for beginner stock market investinging.
 The first step is understanding what are stocks and how they work.
-This is a crucial first step that will shape your investing career going forward.
-Once you have mastered the theory side to stocks, and have had plenty of practice playing a stock market game, you are then ready to begin actually purchasing stocks.
+This is a crucial first step that will shape your investing career going forward by teaching you how to buy stocks before you jump in.
+Once you have mastered the theory side to stocks, and have had plenty of practice playing a stock market game that teaches you how to start buying stocks, you are then ready to begin actually purchasing stocks.

 The place where you can buy or sell shares is called the “stock exchange.”
 In the U.S., there are three major exchanges: the American Stock Exchange (AMEX), the National Association of Securities Dealers Automated Quotations (NASDAQ), and the New York Stock Exchange (NYSE), which is located on Wall Street in lower Manhattan in New York City.
 These various exchanges provide a place where buyers and sellers come together to buy and sell shares, which allows for liquidity and helps ensure that sellers get the highest price possible and buyers can buy at the lowest price possible.

 Generally, the more shares trading hands every day, the higher the liquidity.
 Stocks with low liquidity hold increased risk due to the possibility that an investor may be stuck with a stock of which the price is declining and no one to sell the stock to.
 If you owned 1,000 shares of Apple, but couldn’t find anybody willing to buy them, they would essentially be worthless.
 Understanding how the exchanges work is extremely important to buying your first stocks.